-Linda Green studied Tapestry at Edinburgh College of Art and Textiles at the Royal College of Art, London and has developed specialist expertise in Constructed Textiles and Papermaking.
+Linda Green is an internationally recognised textile artist who has exhibited in Japan, USA and widely in Britain.
+She studied Tapestry at Edinburgh College of Art and Textiles at the Royal College of Art, London and has developed specialist expertise in Constructed Textiles and Papermaking.
 After a full time teaching career at Glasgow School of Art, she pursues her Creative practice in Edinburgh, founding Studio Green in 2009.
 Linda is member of the Crafts Council Hothouse Mentoring Scheme.

 Linda’s work has been recognised through major awards from Creative Scotland, The Inches Carr Trust and Theo Moorman Trust for Weavers.
 In 2015 Linda was awarded the European Tapestry Forum Jury’s Prize for innovative work and this year sits on the International Jury for their fifth triennial exhibition, ArtTapestry5.
 Linda was an invited artist in Visual Arts Scotland 2016 Exhibition FLY.